 If you are sending your document to a country that is not a party to the Hauge Apostille Convention, you must have your document Authenticated.

 In Australia, DFAT will authenticate notarised documents by certifying that the documents were notarised by a notary public.
-Once DFAT have authenticated the document, you must take that authenticated document to the relevant consulate or embassy before it can be sent to the intended country for use.
-To obtain an authentication from DFAT, you must first make an appointment to see our notary public to notarise your documents.
+Once DFAT has authenticated the document, you must take that authenticated document to the relevant consulate or embassy before it can be sent to the intended country for use.
+To authenticate your documents with DFAT, you must first make an appointment to see our notary public to notarise your documents.